GroupLima/SAR-Repo/README.md

 The following are instructions to run the project with docker, do not run the front & back end as well as this simultaneously - only either the docker or both the front and back end being ran will serve the project

 1. Ensure you have docker installed using the official guide [Docker Installation](https://docs.docker.com/engine/install/ubuntu/)
-2. From the root of the project (SAR-Repo) run the command `docker-compse up --build`
+2. From the root of the project (SAR-Repo) run the command `docker-compose up --build`

 ##### Maintenance
 1. Stop the containers with `docker-compose down`